jlharri/CostingTool-react/README.md

-# FormNgin
+# Costing Tool - react

-## What is FormNgin?
+## What is the Costing Tool?

-FormNgin is a React-based general-purpose form input tool: layout, dynamic calculations, local storage.
+Costing Tool is the React-based version of a general-purpose form input tool: layout, dynamic calculations, local storage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).